-There was a time when weather forecasts were more like fortune telling.
-However, with the advancement of technology weather forecasts have become more accurate and easily available.
+There was a time when weather forecasts were more like fortune-telling.
+However, with the advancement of technology, weather forecasts have become more accurate and easily available as in apps.

-As weather plays a very important role in our daily life, the importance of weather forecasts knows no bound.
-In fact, it is so important to some people that they don’t want to wait the news channel’s weather forecast.
+As weather plays a vital role in our daily life, the importance of weather forecasts knows no bound.
+In fact, it is so important to some people that they don’t want to wait for the news channel’s weather forecast.
 Hundreds of weather apps available online might be a great relief for them.

 But, choosing the best weather app that fulfills all your demands can be a confusing job.
 On top of that, all the weather apps don’t operate on both Android and iOS platforms.

 In this article, I’ve analyzed the top five weather apps available online that can be used by both Android and iOS users.
 Let’s check them out!